newrelic/newrelic-browser-agent/README.md

 ## Disclaimers

-The session replay library shipping with this version of the browser agent is in *limited preview* and is not turned on by default.
-To use the feature, users will need to be part of the limited preview customer group and configure their browser application settings in the UI.
+The session replay library shipping as part of the browser agent is in *limited preview* and is not turned on by default.
+For information on the use of this feature, see [Session Replay](#session-replay)

 ## Support